A smooth and creamy vegan beet soup that's equally delicious served hot or chilled. And this 1-pot, 6-ingredient recipe couldn't get much easier!

 - Heat a tablespoon of water in a Dutch oven over medium heat.
 Add the diced shallots and celery with a pinch of salt and saute until soft, about 5 minutes.
 Add water a little at a time if things begin to stick.

-- Add the beets, syrup, vinegar, broth, salt and pepper.
-Bring to a boil, then reduce to low heat and simmer, covered, 30 minutes, or until the beets are tender.
+- Add the beets, vinegar, broth, water and salt.
+Bring to a boil, then reduce to low heat and simmer, covered, 30 minutes, or until the beets are fork tender.
+See notes.

 - Transfer to an airtight container, and chill in the refrigerator at least 6 hours or overnight.